IN VITRO FERTILIZATION

 The eggs are microscopic and can’t be seen directly, therefore we track their development by measuring the size and number of follicles and measuring the level of hormone (estradiol) produced by the follicles.
 Together the measurements of follicle sizes and blood tests indicate when the follicles are likely to contain a fully developed egg.
 When the follicles are ready a medication (hCG and/or Lupron) is taken to cause the final maturation of the eggs prior to retrieval.

-At Troché Fertility Centers (TFC), the egg retrieval is performed using ultrasound to guide a needle through the vaginal wall into the ovaries.
+At Troché Fertility part of Advanced Fertility Care, the egg retrieval is performed using ultrasound to guide a needle through the vaginal wall into the ovaries.
 The egg retrieval takes approximately 30 minutes to complete and sedation is provided by an anesthesiologist for your comfort and safety.
 After the retrieval, you’ll stay for a recovery period of 45-60 minutes before going home to rest the remainder of the day.